Post

 Existence and Uniqueness Theorem for Initial Value Problems

-If $p(x)$ and $q(x)$ are continuous functions on some open interval $I$, and $x_0$ is a point in interval $I$, then the initial value problem consisting of equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) and conditions ($\ref{eqn:initial_conditions}$) has a unique solution $y(x)$ on interval $I$.
+If $p(x)$ and $q(x)$ are continuous functions on some open interval $I$, and $x_0$ is in $I$, then the initial value problem consisting of Eqs. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) and ($\ref{eqn:initial_conditions}$) has a unique solution $y(x)$ on the interval $I$.

 Proof of Uniqueness